wishzx/mentoring/README.md

 - [ ] learn what ctrl-T does
 - [ ] tab
 - [ ] ctrl space

+2) from ideas to code

+whiteboard -> comments -> line of code

 ### build your portfolio page and blog